KatKlee/frontend_project_tasty/README.md

 /

-*A static website for cooking recipes with ideas and inspirations for a culinary experience.
+*A website for cooking recipes with ideas and inspirations for a culinary experience.
 This responsive application can be used both on mobile and desktop.*

 *Try:
 https://supercode-tasty-app.onrender.com*